-5.01 (E) (6) Method for Evaluating Teacher Professional Practice.
-No later than July 2013, a description of the method for evaluating Teachers' Professional Practice, which method shall include data collection for multiple measures on multiple occasions.
-School Districts and BOCES shall collect Teacher performance data related to Professional Practice using observations and at least one of the following measures: (a) student perception measures (e.g. surveys), where appropriate and feasible, (b) peer feedback, (c) feedback from parents or guardians; or (d) review of Teacher lesson plans or student work samples.
+5.01 (F) (6) Method for Evaluating Performance on Teacher Quality Standards I-V (Professional Practice).
+No later than July 2013, a description of the method for evaluating Teachers' Professional Practiceperformance against the Teacher Quality Standards I-V, which method shall include data collection for multiple measures on multiple occasions.
+School Districts and BOCES shall collect Teacher performance data related to Professional Practice Standards I-V of the Teacher Quality Standards using observations and at least one of the following measures: (a) student perception measures (e.g. surveys), where appropriate and feasible, (b) peer feedback, (c) feedback from parents or guardians; or (d) review of Teacher lesson plans or student work samples.

-The method for evaluating Teachers' Professional Practice may include additional measures.
-The Department also shall provide technical guidance, based on research and best practices that emerge from the pilot of the State Model System and the implementation of other local systems during the Pilot Period that School Districts and BOCES may use in developing their own measures of Professional Practice.
+The method for evaluating Teachers' performance against the Teacher Quality Standards I-VProfessional Practice may include additional measures to assess Professional Practice, provided that these additional measures meet criteria outlined in guidelines developed by the Department.
+The Department also shall provide technical guidance, based on research and best practices that emerge from the pilot of the State Model System and the implementation of other local systems during the Pilot Period that School Districts and BOCES may use in developing their own measures of Professional Practice